People

 About

-I am a Research Scientist at Basis, where I work on principled machine learning methods for complex dynamical systems.
+I am a research scientist at Basis, where I work on principled machine learning methods for complex dynamical systems.
 My research focuses on improving prediction and inference in biological and physical systems by combining mechanistic modeling, probabilistic reasoning, and data-driven learning.

 I am especially interested in approaches that preserve scientific structure while remaining flexible enough to learn from partial, noisy, real-world data.
 Across projects, I aim to develop theory that is mathematically grounded, software that is practically useful, and applications that matter in domains such as biomedicine, epidemiology, and scientific discovery.